 What is love according to the Bible?

-Sounds like we needs a love overhaul, right?We need more Christian couples demonstrating what a real Biblical marriage looks like.
+Sounds like we need a loving overhaul, right?We need more Christian couples demonstrating what a real Biblical marriage looks like.
 Click To Tweet

 Tips for Long- lasting Love